GrowSense/Index/README.md

 sh disable-garden-device.sh irrigator1
 ```

-# Remove device
+### Remove device
 Remove the MQTT bridge and automatic updater service files for a device.
-Note: This removes the service file from the GreenSense index but does not disable the service.
-Run the disable script first to disable the service.
+Note: This disables and completely removes the device service files.
 ```
 sh disable-garden-device.sh [DeviceName]